LokeshRajamani/intro-to-ml-06/README.md

 ## Programs :

 ```
-Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
+Program to implement the Decision Tree Regressor Model for
+predicting the Salary of the Employee.
 Developed by: LOKESH R
 RegisterNumber:  212222240055
 ```